Refunds of Registration Charges (Withdrawals and Drops)

 Drop refers to dropping course/s and still being enrolled in at least one class for the session.

-Students who drop a course/s while remaining enrolled in the session are refunded in full for drops completed by September 14, 2015.
+Students who drop a course/s while remaining enrolled in the session are refunded in full for drops completed by the published refund drop date.
 However, because of the tiered tuition rates, not every drop will result in a credit to your account.
-For example, a student who is taking 15 hours and drops to 12 hours will not see a credit to their tuition amount because 12 hours costs the same as 15 hours.
+For example, a student who is taking 15 hours and drops to 12 hours will not see a credit to their account because 12 hours costs the same as 15 hours.
 No refunds will be credited and the student is financially responsible for the full cost of the course/s dropped after September 14, 2015 for Fall 2015 Session.

 |Session||Final Drop with Refund Date|